▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Scottish Terrier often has a hard mantle, rough, long, the inclement weather-resistant, an outer layer and a soft, dense layer attached to the skin.
 Combined, with a long beard in layer, the eyebrows, the legs and lower part of the body.
 The head, the ears, the tail and back are traditionally short, are the parts included in the haircut of the Scottish Terrier.

-The the Layer palette It ranges from dark gray to Jet Black, or ” Brindle “(a mixture of black and Brown).
+The the Layer palette It ranges from dark gray to Jet Black, o » Brindle «(a mixture of black and Brown).

-The color may appear “wheat” (straw to nearly white), but it should not be confused with the Cairn Terrier or West Highland White Terrier .
+"Wheat" color may appear (straw to nearly white), but it should not be confused with the Cairn Terrier or West Highland White Terrier .

 Character and skills

-The breed is known for being independent and self-assured., joyful, intelligent and has been dubbed the “Hard to peel”.
+The breed is known for being independent and self-assured., joyful, intelligent and has been nicknamed the "Tough ass".
 They are described as very affectionate, they have also described as stubborn.
 It is sometimes described as a distant race, Although it has been observed that they tend to be very loyal and affectionate to its family.

-The fourth Earl of Dumbarton nickname the race “the uncompromising“.
+The Fourth Earl of Dumbarton nicknamed the breed «the uncompromising«.
 The modern race said that it was able to trace their lineage to a single female, call splinter II.

 It has been suggested that the Scottish Terrier can be a good watchdog, due to their tendency to bark only when necessary and that it tends to be reserved with strangers.
 The Scottish Terrier they were bred to hunt and fight badgers.